Lindsay Lohan’s Cousin Kevin Allegedly Beaten In Boston, Charges Filed

 Daniel Hunt and Ian Salerno are set to be arraigned on the charges on August 1.
 It is unclear on whether or not Hunt still has his job at the Haddon Heights Police Department in New Jersey.

 Meanwhile, Lindsay Lohan has seemingly stayed quiet about the brutal attack on her cousin, Kevin Lohan.
-The actress has been living out of the United States for quite some time, and has been busy opening a beach club in Mykonos, Greece, with plans to open a second club in Rhodes.
+The actress has been living out of the United States for quite some time and has been busy opening a beach club in Mykonos, Greece, with plans to open a second club in Rhodes.